chaunceyt/teleport/README.md

 Being responsible for implementing Teleport as a solution to replace the usage of bastion hosts, when needing to connect to internal servers via openssh.
 I needed an environment to teach myself how to operate Teleport.
 As a result, I created a "Teleport Sandbox" using:

 - Kubernetes cluster using `kind`
+- Three Teleport clusters
-- Etcd used as the backend for Teleport.
+- Etcd used as the backend for two of the Teleport clusters.
 - Minio for S3 compatible storage
 - Vault used to store the static join token for nodes
 - Vault injector used to inject the vault secret into the pod